 He turned her, pushing her gently toward the bed.
 "Good night, Christine."

 He stepped out of the room and closed the door behind him, leaving her in peace.
 She lay down on the bed, sure she wouldn't sleep.
 Sure she'd be sick.
 Or if not sick, stuck in this whirling mess that was her head, that was the worry, that was the exhausted feeling of knowing she was something no one wanted anymore.
 She closed her eyes, sure that trying to sleep would be futile.

 Spock saw Jim coming toward him down the corridors of Starfleet Command and waited for him.

-"We need to talk," Jim said, taking his arm just long enough to turn him back down the corridor the way he'd come.
+"We need to talk," Jim said, taking his arm just long enough to turn him back down the corridor the way he had come.

-Spock knew the futility of telling his friend he'd been on his way somewhere.
+Spock knew the futility of telling his friend he had been on his way somewhere.
 Jim had the look of a man with a project.

 Spock suspected he knew what the project was.

 "She slept in the other bedroom of my suite, yes."